 You guys are partners.
 Everything you do should never be me versus your situation and should always be about what is best for us as a team.

-So, make sure that you’re making your decisions together, even if it’s a decision.
+So, make sure you’re making your decisions together, even if it’s a decision.
 Maybe that only pertains to me.
-I will still talk to my husband about it, always include him in my thought process, and I want to get his input.
+I will still talk to my husband about it, always include him in my thought process, and I want his input.

 Make sure that we’re making all of our decisions together.
 Make sure that you’re supporting one another.
 It may not be your dream specifically.
 Make sure you’re helping them, encouraging them.

-You realize that as they’re fulfilling their vision, it’s like for you as well.
-Because you guys are a team, it’s a good thing to remind each other that you’re on the same team.
+You realize what it’s like for you as they fulfill their vision.
+Because you guys are a team, it’s good to remind each other that you’re on the same team.
 Sometimes, stuff will happen, and maybe you’ll start arguing about something.

 In life, there are always going to be so many obstacles.
-So many people are telling you, you’re doing it wrong that you’re not good enough, like who knows what so.
+So many people tell you you’re doing it wrong, that you’re not good enough, and who knows what.
 It is so important to have that one person.

 4. Stay Close To God

 It is so important, and I’m sincere.
 Whenever my husband and I have gotten in any fight, we hardly ever fight, or I hate even saying fight argue.
 I have realized we both learn.
-After we step back, we always are like, “Why are we even in this crazy argument”?
+After we step back, we always ask, “Why are we even in this crazy argument”?

 When we sit back, we look at it, and it’s always because we aren’t as close to God at that moment.
 We haven’t been intentional with our time with him.
 So, we’ve been growing farther from God.
 It changes the way you treat people that change your heart when you do that.

 For Example, We can get things out of balance.
 Then we start to put our spouse on a pedestal or maybe not on a pedestal.
-We expect so much out of them, and when that happens, they’re going to fail us.
+We expect so much out of them; they will fail us when that happens.

 They’re not perfect.
-We need to seek God more than we seek our spouse, which is very hard to do and something that I need to work on every day.
+We need to seek God more than our spouse, which is very hard to do and something I need to work on daily.
 I need to work on it currently because it is hard.

 It’s hard to be intentional.
 I have so much more in Grace in my heart when my husband fails me, something that would upset me.
-When I stay close to God, I get all I need from God.
-When I’m not close to God, I expect everything from my husband.
+I get all I need from God when I stay close to God.
+I EXPECT EVERYTHING FROM MY HUSBAND when I’m not close to God.
 If he lets me down, you fall apart.
-Because I haven’t been leaning on God who is- the only thing God never goes letting me down.
+Because I haven’t been leaning on God, who is- the only thing God never goes letting me down.

 5. Learn Love Languages

 Be mindful of each other’s love languages and cherish each other knowing each other’s love languages.
 By this, you’ve never figured out what your love language is.
-But, all of us express our love differently, and we feel love differently.
+But we all express our love differently, and we feel love differently.

 You might feel loved by physical touch or something.
-So, you like when someone hugs you holds your hand.
-You can feel their love that way, right.
+So, you like it when someone hugs you and holds your hand.
+You can feel their love that way, right?

 So, you might naturally think that- someone else you’re sharing your love by doing that to them, but for them, they might not feel loved that way.
 They might feel loved through acts of service.

-So, they need you to be serving them in specific ways to feel their love.
-So, it’s essential to know those things to know the best way to share love.
+So, they need you to serve them in specific ways to feel their love.
+So, knowing those things is essential to know the best way to share love.

 For Example, Your sauce knows the best way to give love to you so that you feel loved.
 I hope that made sense.
 If you haven’t ever learned your love language, I encourage you to take a survey.
 I’m sure you can find one online or something going along with that.